 The flat design of the support structure meant that over 18 millimetres in height were gained in the front foot area.
 What is more, the weight was reduced by more than 10 kilos.
 The cost of lightweight design is about € 3 per kilogram, since there is almost no waste with the expensive carbon, which is only used in the direction of the fibres.

-A full-scale demonstrator of the HybCar is to be presented in 2021.
-The production of the prototype is to be preceded by a digital product development, which is also being developed in the course of the project.
-Our lightweight design experts developed the HybCar demonstrator as part of the joint MAI CC4.0 "HybCar" research project, in which we are working with SGL Carbon, Automation W+R, the Institute for Materials Resource Management (MRM) at the University of Augsburg and the Fraunhofer Institute for Casting, Composite and Processing Technology IGCV.
-The project is being funded by the the Bavarian State Ministry for the Economy, Regional Development and Energy.
+A full-scale demonstrator of the HybCar was presented in 2021.
+The production of the prototype was preceded by a digital product development, which was also developed in the course of the project.
+Our lightweight design experts developed the HybCar demonstrator as part of the joint MAI CC4.0 "HybCar" research project, in which we were working with SGL Carbon, Automation W+R, the Institute for Materials Resource Management (MRM) at the University of Augsburg and the Fraunhofer Institute for Casting, Composite and Processing Technology IGCV.
+The project was being funded by the the Bavarian State Ministry for the Economy, Regional Development and Energy.

 Do you want to make your products and development methods fit for the production technologies of the future?
 We will be happy to help you.
-Dr. Petra Fröhlich or Dr. Martin Hillebrecht look forward to hearing from you.
+Dr. Petra Fröhlich looks forward to hearing from you.